jinq0123/LuaPbIntf/README.md

 ## Build
 Init third_party dir first, see [thirdy_party/README.md](thirdy_party/README.md).
-Then use VS2015 build/LuaPbIntf.sln or build/Makefile to build.
+Then use VS2015 build/LuaPbIntf.sln or build/Makefile to build. e.g.

+	make config=release

 Output lubpbintf.dll or lubpbintf.so is in build/bin.

 ## Run test